CARV-ICS-FORTH/knot/README.md

 ```

 We use `buildx` to build the Knot container for multiple architectures (`linux/amd64` and `linux/arm64`) automatically when a new version tag is pushed.
 This also triggers publishing the corresponding [Knot dashboard Helm chart](https://github.com/CARV-ICS-FORTH/knot/blob/master/chart/knot/README.md).

+## Acknowledgements

+Knot (previously known as Karvdash) was realized in the context of project EVOLVE, which received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 825061.
+This work is also partly supported by project EUPEX, which is funded from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 101033975.
+The JU receives support from the European Union's Horizon 2020 research and innovation programme and France, Germany, Italy, Greece, United Kingdom, the Czech Republic, and Croatia.